Ke-yuu/AgLugan/README.md

 1. Check your IP address in your desktop
 2. Copy your IP Address and put your IP address in Line 48 in server.js eg.     origin: ['http://localhost:3000', 'http://192.168.0.119:3000', 'http://192.168.1.2:3000', 'http://192.168.100.41:3000', 'http://192.168.2.7:3000', 'YOUR IP ADDRESS' ],
+3. Turn on your WAMP Server and install SQLTools MySQL/MariaDB/TiDB for faster update
-3. Add the database to the phpmyadmin, make sure the database name is "aglugan"
+4. Add the database to the phpmyadmin, make sure the database name is "aglugan"
 4. Go to your terminal in VS code
 5. Type in the terminal "cd server"
 6. and type "node server.js"